 What is the cost of a season ticket?

 Mega Millions and Megabucks Doubler are $1 tickets and are drawn two times a week.
 The following are the prices of season tickets for these games.

-Mass Cash is a $1 ticket and is drawn 3 times a week.
-The following are the prices of season tickets for this game.
+Lucky for Life and Powerball are $2 tickets and are drawn 2 times a week.
+The following are the prices of season tickets for these games.

 How do Season Ticket holders receive their prize?

 With the exception of the jackpot prize, all prizes are mailed directly to the owner.
 The lower tier prize payments over $600 are mailed after complying with the Massachusetts State Lottery’s request for Social Security number.
 Prizes under $600 are mailed directly to the owner.
 Jackpot prize winners are notified to come to the Braintree office to claim their prize.

 Can someone win more than once?
 Is there a limit to how much one person can win?